How do I prepare my child for a blood test?

 "Because this thing is difficult, when you have done it, no matter what fuss you made, you can have the reward."

 But note that the bigger the reward you offer, the bigger deal the child will assume it is.
 Make it worth it, but not so big that you build their anxiety beforehand.
 And never renegotiate half-way through because that brings in doubt.

 Numb The Pain

 There is also a sort of cold spray (ethyl chloride) instead of the cream.
-For kids who react to the cream or are experienced at blood tests, then you can use that instead.
+Kids who react to the cream, or are experienced at blood tests can use that instead.